NSWALC & the LALC Network to Aboriginal Land Councils in NSW

 - Suspension of members from attending or voting at meetings of the Council

-- Approval of requests to change the name of the Council’s area or for the amalgamation or dissolution of the Council, or its re-allocation
+Approval of requests to change the name of the Council’s area or for the amalgamation or dissolution of the Council, or its re-allocation to

 All LALC members, including its Board and any other staff are required to abide by its Code of Conduct and Model Rules, set out in the